rahulkaddi7/First-Repo/README.md

 This is my first Repository

 # About
-This is a simple To-Do List Website using HTML,CSS,JS
+This is a simple To-Do List Website using HTML,CSS and JS.